g00glen00b/whoiswho-graphql/README.md

 ```
 cd whoiswho-backend
 WHOISWHO_SECURITY_PASSWORDSTRENGTH=10
-WHOISHWO_SECURITY_TOKENSECRET=myspecialsecret
+WHOISWHO_SECURITY_TOKENSECRET=myspecialsecret
 ./mvnw spring-boot:run
 ```

-To run the frontnd, you need Node.js 12+ and you can use the following command:
+To run the frontend, you need Node.js 12+ and you can use the following command:

 ```
 cd whoiswho-frontend